 rsconnect::showLogs(), or by visiting the shinyapps.io dashboard and looking at the logs in your Application view.

 Even if there is no error in the application log, the problem may still lie within your code.
-There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the shinyapps.io Users list.
+There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the shinyapps.io Community.

-Be aware that your app may run well locally, but fail on shinyapps.io once it comes under load from multiple users.
+Be aware that your app may run well locally, but fail on shinyapps.io.
 This could happen for a variety of reasons, including but not limited to:

 - Forgetting to close each database connection after loading in data (the connection limit may be hit)

 - Making multiple long-running calls to a public API (the API request limit may be hit)

 - Sub-optimal application instance or worker provisioning (see the Performance section below)

 For information about Performance issues, we recommend reading our article on Performance and Tuning.